rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 We will not back up Cognito as normally you don't need to make changes to identities during an upgrade test cycle.

+When using Route 53 for DNS, we will make and adjust CNAME and alias records to provide end users with a consistent endpoint for accessing the Kubeflow dashboard, and to preserve model serving endpoints.

 ### Kubernetes resources

 During Kubeflow use, users create resources like notebook instances and model serving endpoints.
 These exist in the user-specific namespaces.
 We will use [Velero](https://velero.io/), an open-source tool, to backup resources from these namespaces and recover them into the new cluster.
+These resources are usually custom resources, and by copying the custom resources, the resource controllers will create the associated pods and other resources.

 ## Upgrade steps